euwbah/musescore-xen-tuner/README.md

     ...
   },
   currKeySig: KeySig?, // current key signature being applied
   currTuning: TuningConfig,
+  currAux: TODO,
+  currExplicit: TODO,
 }
 ```

 `parms` represents the global state object of the plugin.

 This contains a list of timed configs for each staff, sorted by increasing tick.

 The `ConfigUpdateEvent`s will modify properties of `parms` over time to reflect the current configurations applied to the current staff (`cursor.staffIdx`) to apply at current cursor position.